-VI.
+VII.
 COVID-19

-The COVID-19 pandemic developed rapidly in 2020, with a significant number of cases.
+The COVID-19 pandemic developed rapidly in 2020 and 2021, with a significant number of cases.
 Measures taken by Federal, State, and Local governments to contain the virus have affected economic activity.
-From March 19, 2020 through July 31, 2020, penalties for late payments on utilities were waived and payment plans up to six months could be utilized with no cut-offs for utility customers per the Governor's executive order.
 The impact of COVID-19 has reduced receipts from utility customers and other intergovernmental revenues received from governments due to stay at home orders to prevent the spread of the virus.
 Depending on the duration of the COVID-19 crisis and continued government restrictions, the Town may experience further negative results.
 The exact impact of the Town's activities cannot be predicted and no adjustment has been made to the financial statements for this uncertainty.